paulohss/SOM/README.md

 ```

 - `data.csv`: Path to the CSV file containing customer data.
+- `"Age"`: Column name for the age of customers.
 - `"Annual_Income"`: Column name for the annual income of customers.
 - `"Spending_Score"`: Column name for the customer spending score.